 12 Things to Do in Madrid in October

-1. Attend the events commemorating the 12th of October
+1. Attend the events commemorating October 12

-October 12th airplanes| ©Zaqarbal
+October 12th Airplanes| ©Zaqarbal

-October 12th airplanes| ©Zaqarbal
+October 12th Airplanes| ©Zaqarbal

 Book a tour of Madrid